Portland State University: Sustainability

 The university has made great efforts to make its buildings environmentally sustainable, both in its new architecture as well as through renovation of its older buildings.
 In September 2008 the James F. and Marion L. Miller Foundation awarded Portland State University a $25 million challenge grant.
 The grant and the funds raised to match it must be used exclusively for sustainability programs.

-Portland State's sustainability research and education, led by Jennifer Allen, director of the Portland State Institute for Sustainable Solutions, is focused on four primary areas of inquiry: creating sustainable urban communities, the integration of human societies and the natural environment, implementing sustainability and mechanisms of change and measuring sustainability.
-Since 1998, the Miller Foundation has also contributed more than $5.3 million to Portland State.

 As of 2012, eight buildings on the PSU campus are LEED-certified, two of which are at Platinum status, and the university announced plans for renovations on Neuberger Hall to bring it to LEED certification as well in 2014.
 Portland State has been named among the most eco-friendly universities in the United States.
 In addition to the university's eco-conscious architecture and reconstructive work, it has also been recognized for its utilization of mass transit, including light rail, streetcar, and bus systems all central to the campus.
 It has also been recognized for its abundance of bicycle transportation; in 2013, PSU was ranked one of America's six most bike-friendly universities, third to Stanford University and University of California, Davis.

 Outside Shattuck Hall, the university's architecture department constructed the Shattuck Hall Ecological Learning Plaza, a garden featuring green walls, solar panels, and permeable pavement.
-The university also features its own community garden.